jpype-project/jpype/doc/dbapi2.rst

 --------

 A setter transfers the Java type into a SQL parameter.
-There are multiple types can an individual parameter may accept.
+There are multiple types that an individual parameter may accept.
 The type of setter is determined by the JDBC type.
 Each individual JDBC type can have its own setter.
 Not every database supports the same setter.
-There is a default setter may that would work for most purposes.
+There is a default setter that should work for most purposes.
 Setters can also be set individually using the ``types`` argument to the ``.execute*()`` methods.
 The setter is a function which processes the database metadata into a type.

-Setters can supplied as a map to `connect`_ or by accessing the `setter <connection.setters_>`_ property on a Connection.
+Setters can be supplied as a map to `connect`_ or by accessing the `setter <connection.setters_>`_ property on a Connection.

 .. autofunction:: jpype.dbapi2.SETTERS_BY_META